helmedeiros/blog/content/en/posts/2011-06-30-songdoro-music-focus-flow.md

 ---
-title: "Songdoro: Music, Focus, and Flow"
+title: 'Songdoro: Music, Focus, and Flow'
 author: helio
 layout: post
-date: 2011-06-30T15:49:35+00:00
+date: 2011-06-30 15:49:35+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-categories: ["Events", "Agile"]
+categories:
+- Events
+- Agile
 tags:
 - agilebrazil2011
 - pomodoro
 - productivity
 - songdoro
 - focus
+subtitle: Experiences and learnings from technology events
 ---

 Right after our lightning talk on retention and knowledge transfer, I joined **Daniel Wildt** for a second session.
 This time, we were tuning into something less visible but incredibly important — **focus, energy, and the rhythm of productivity**.